-We believe INP105 could be a preferred choice for the safe and rapid treatment of acute agitation and, being non-invasive, is well positioned to expand the treatment setting beyond the emergency room, such as inpatient treatment facilities and the patient’s home.
+Impel NeuroPharma is currently developing INP105 with the goal to be a preferred choice for the safe and rapid treatment of acute agitation and, because it is designed to be non-invasive, it has the potential to expand the treatment setting beyond the emergency room, such as inpatient treatment or community care facilities and the patient’s home.